schuabjp/schuabjp/README.md

 ## Hi there, I'm João Pedro 👋

-- 🔭 I’m currently developing a game using C# and Unity
+- 🔭 I am currently developing a page with a CRUD system using PHP and MySQL
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning PHP and Python
 - 👯 I’m looking to collaborate with other developers

 <!---